-3 Black Women Share the Products That Dramatically Improved Their Skin
+3 Black Women Share Game-Changing Skin-Care Routines

 Primary Issue: Oily Skin

-Routine: I exfoliate twice a week with a mixture of Arm & Hammer Baking Soda and Alaffia Everyday Shea Lavender Body Lotion.
-Then I wash my face with Alaffia Body Wash: Shea Butter & Neem Lavender and use a dark-colored face cloth to lightly scrub off the soap.
+Routine: I exfoliate twice a week with a mixture of Arm & Hammer Baking Soda ($0.79 at Target) and Alaffia Everyday Shea Lavender Body Lotion ($14.99 at Alaffia).
+Then I wash my face with Alaffia Body Wash: Shea Butter & Neem Lavender ($14.99 at Alaffia) and use a dark-colored face cloth to lightly scrub off the soap.
 I have several rags, so I wash and replace my face rag two to three times a week.
 I replace all of my rags with new ones once or twice a year.

 I put the coconut oil around my eyes.
-I put Alaffia Everyday Shea Lavender Body Lotion to moisturize and Coopertone Sunscreen Lotion on top of that if I know I’m going to be in the sun for an extended period of time.
-At night, I put Garden of Life Raw extra virgin Coconut Oil all over my face and wipe it off with a damp face rag.
-After that, I put Dickinson’s Witch Hazel on either cotton balls or cotton pads and rub it all over my face and neck as an astringent.
-Lastly, I put on Allafia Everyday Shea Lavender Body Lotion to moisturize.
+I put Alaffia Everyday Shea Lavender Body Lotion to moisturize and Coppertone Sunscreen Lotion ($6.06 at Amazon) on top of that if I know I’m going to be in the sun for an extended period of time.
+At night, I put Garden of Life Raw Extra Virgin Coconut Oil ($14.39 at Garden of Life) all over my face and wipe it off with a damp face rag.
+After that, I put Dickinson’s Original Witch Hazel Pore Perfecting Toner ($4.69 at Target) on either cotton balls or cotton pads and rub it all over my face and neck as an astringent.
+Lastly, I put on Alaffia Everyday Shea Lavender Body Lotion to moisturize.